Voting Opportunities

 • You are not eligible to vote as a resident

-• You are 18 or older on voting day
+• You are 18 or older when you register to vote, or on general voting day

 • You are a Canadian citizen

-• You have owned property in the municipality or electoral area for at least 30 days before registering
+• You have owned property in the electoral area or municipality for at least 30 days before registering to vote

 • You are not holding the property in trust for a corporation or another trust